Go back to normal view

 On the evening of Holy Saturday we keep a simple Tenebrae (Latin for “in darkness”) service.
 The service consists of readings and Taizé chants.
 After each reading, a candle is extinguished.
 The service ends in silence and darkness.

 At Easter we celebrate the Christ’s victory over death, the grave, Satan and all evil.

 At dawn on Easter morning we hold a service of light and the first Mass of Easter.
 A new Paschal Candle (Easter Candle) is lit in darkness outside the church, with words which recall the cosmic dimension of Christ’s victory.
 We then process into the darkened Church.
 The Exsultet, an ancient hymn which well-expresses our Easter faith and joy, is sung.
 With the lights, bells, music, and hymns we celebrate the resurrection of Jesus and the hope of our resurrection.
 We renew our baptismal promises and celebrate the Eucharist.
 This service is followed by a hearty breakfast in the hall.

 There are then Easter Day services at our usual Sunday times, all of which are marked by Easter joy.

-Please check the calendar for times and locations of these services.
+Please check the website and weekly Pews News sheet for times and locations of these services.